Venezuela's Opposition Has Been Banned from 2018 Elections

 In an October gubernatorial race, opposition activists said they were robbed of votes due to irregularities like a shortage of polling stations in anti-Maduro neighborhoods.
 This time, they’ve accused the government of abusing food vouchers for votes, according to Reuters.

-By boycotting the vote, the opposition has “disappeared from the political map,” by not running in this weekend’s elections, Maduro said in a speech Sunday, the BBC reports.
+By boycotting the vote, the opposition has “disappeared from the political map,” Maduro said in a speech Sunday, the BBC reports.

 “A party that has not participated today and has called for the boycott of the elections can’t participate anymore,” Maduro said.